 The Initiating_PHYs parameter indicates the PHY(s) on which the advertising packets should be received on the primary advertising channel.
 The Host may enable one or more initiating PHYs.
 The Scan_Interval[i], Scan_Window[i], Own_Address_Type[i], and Initiator_Filter_Policy[i] parameters array elements are ordered in the same order as the set bits in the Scanning_PHY parameter, starting from bit 0.
 The number of array elements is determined by the number of bits set in the Scanning_PHY parameter.
 When a connectable advertisement is received and a connection request is sent on either PHY, scanning on the other PHY is terminated.

 The Scan_Interval[i] and Scan_Window[i] parameters are recommendations from the Host on how long (Scan_Window[i]) and how frequently (Scan_Interval[i]) the Controller should scan (see [Vol 6] Part B, Section 4.5.3).
 The sum of (Scan_Window[i] ÷ Scan_Interval[i]) for all the PHYs selected shall be less than or equal to 1.
 If it equals 1, scanning should be run continuously.
-If the sum is greater than 1, the Invalid HCI Command Parameters (0x12) error code shall be used.
+If the sum is greater than 1, the Controller shall return the Invalid HCI Command Parameters (0x12) error code.
 The Controller may perform each scan on a PHY independently.
 If there is an overlap in scan windows for independent PHY scans, it is implementation dependent which PHY the scan will occur on during the overlap.

 The Initiator_Filter_Policy is used to determine whether the White List is used.
 If the White List is not used, the Peer_Address_Type and the Peer_Address parameters specify the address type and address of the advertising device to connect to.